KhiopsML/khiops-doc/docs/setup/pip.md

 === "Users on :material-microsoft-windows: Windows"
     !!! warning
         On the first run of Khiops, **an MPI-related popup may appear** due to parallel execution sockets; please allow access for optimal functionality.
+    !!! warning
+        The Khiops installer relies on embedded installers for Java and MPI.
+Windows Defender or any other antivirus software may remove excutable files (.exe, .jar) during installation.
+In this case, **you should add exceptions to your antivirus or disable it during installation.**
+    !!! warning
+        The java installer results in a system reboot on some systems (eg. on Windows Server 2008)

 === "Users on :material-apple: macOS"
     !!! warning